awslabs/rtb-fabric-terraform-module/examples/e2e-test/README.md

 1. Verify your AWS credentials can access the responder cluster
 2. Check that the responder cluster has API access enabled
-3. Consider setting `kubernetes_auth_role_arn` if using cross-account or role-based access
+3. Consider setting `kubernetes_auth_role_name` if using cross-account or role-based access

 ## Testing the E2E Setup